dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 partial object graphs.
 Instead of including nested objects or lists it provides a `/gist` endpoint URI where this object or list can be viewed in isolation.
 **The `/gist` API refers to nested data using URIs rather than including it.**
-This means if a client is interested in this nested information more request are required but each of them is kept reasonable small and will scale well in context of huge number of potential items.
+This means if a client is interested in this nested information more requests are required but each of them is kept reasonable small and will scale well in context of huge number of potential items.

 Known Differences:

 * items never include fields with identifiable objects or list of such objects
 * items by default do not include all available fields but a subset that depends on context and parameters